team-monite/monite-sdk/.changeset/hot-suits-sneeze.md

 '@monite/sdk-drop-in': patch
 ---

-Added some minor improvements to invoice creation, fixed a bug with record payments
+Fixed bug with record payments setting wrong status.
+Also fixed a bug on dialog for editing customer's profile not opening correctly when "Edit customer's profile" warning is clicked.